 On this page

-The Experiments on Animals Act (Wet op de Dierproeven) describes the purposes for which animal tests may be carried out (e.g. vaccine testing).
+The Experiments on Animals Act (Wet op de Dierproeven, unofficial translation) describes the purposes for which animal tests may be carried out.
 The Act includes requirements regarding the expertise of the researchers and animal keepers involved and the housing and care of the laboratory animals.

 Tests may only be carried out on animals specially bred for that purpose.
 Certain species of non-human primates may not be used in animal tests.
-Commercial establishments that breed laboratory animals and supply them to animal testing organisations need a licence to do so.
+Commercial establishments that breed laboratory animals and supply them to animal testing organisations need an establishment licence (in Dutch) to do so.

 Ban on animal testing for cosmetics